 Alarming Statistics

-Canadian statistics on bullying reveal that 47% of parents report their child being bullied, with 2SLGBTQ+ youth being four times more likely to experience bullying.
-While many cases of bullying go unreported, according to Statistics Canada, currently 77% of 2SLGBTQ+ youth between the ages of 15-17 experience bullying.
-The types of bullying reported include being made fun of or insulted, excluded from activities, receiving online threats, and being physically assaulted by others.
+Recent Canadian statistics on bullying reveal that 71% of youth report experiencing bullying within the past year.
+The types of bullying reported by gender diverse youth includes being made fun of, insulted, excluded from activities, receiving online threats, and being physically assaulted by others.
 As a result, 62% of 2SLGBTQ+ youth report feeling unsafe at school.

 Helpful Resources